Manifest Love Inspiration: Scientific Facts About Love

 7. Cuddling Triggers The Same Neurological Reaction As Taking Painkillers

 When we cuddle, the hormone oxytocin can be produced.
-This hormone is thought to be part of the bonding process, and the hormone appears in the ovaries, testicles and the brain.
+This hormone is thought to be part of the bonding process, and the hormone appears in the ovaries, testicles, and brain.
 Oxytocin can decrease headaches and can sometimes make the pain go away completely after 4 hours.

 8. While Looking At Someone You Love, Your Pupils Dilate